 Annibal Caro, a famous Italian writer, bought a piece of land from the Grottaferrata Abbey, quite close to Frascati, on which he erected a Villa.
 He named it: ‘Caravilla’.
-Here he worked on his famous translations from the Latin, until his death occurred in 1566.
+Here he worked on his famous translations from Latin, until his death occurred in 1566.
 The architect he commissioned to build the villa was Nanni di Baccio Bigio, who, in many years, developed and followed all the structural changes and add-ons concerning the estate.

-The Cenci family bought the estate in 1579, who passed it on to cardinal Tolomeo Galli, who (as usual!) sold it to, in 1606, cardinal Scipione Borghese the, before mentioned, nephew of Pope Paul V. The Borghese family, in order not to be less than the other families in the neighbourhood, committed themselves with a huge amount of restoring works, commissioning architect Flaminio Ponzo to take over the task.
+The Cenci family bought the estate in 1579, who passed it on to cardinal Tolomeo Galli, who (as usual!) sold it to, in 1606, cardinal Scipione Borghese the, before mentioned, nephew of Pope Paul V. The Borghese family, in order not to be less than the other families in the neighborhood, committed themselves with a huge amount of restoring works, commissioning architect Flaminio Ponzo to take over the task.
 Again, it was subsequently bought by duke Giovanni Angelo Altemps who passed it down to Pope Gregorius XV’s nephew.

 In 1661, Pompeo Colonna bought the villa, later inherited by Lucrezia Colonna who donated it, in 1680, to the Conti’s family; in 1841 the villa was again sold to the Torlonia family.
-In all this buying and selling business, the various families actually added art pieces of extraordinary beauty which can still be viewed in present days.
+In all this buying and selling business, the various families actually added art pieces of extraordinary beauty that can still be viewed in present days.

-It was mainly built to shelter the congregation of the Oratoriani fathers but, in 1595, the fathers decided to rent it to cardinal Alfonso Visconti who enlarged and transformed the building, upgrading it from ‘house’ to ‘palace’, having a three arched veranda, and two opposite and identical wings, housing six rooms each, decorated with frescoes by Cherubino Alberti.
+It was mainly built to shelter the congregation of the Oratoriani fathers but, in 1595, the fathers decided to rent it to cardinal Alfonso Visconti who enlarged and transformed the building, upgrading it from ‘house’ to ‘palace’, having a three-arched veranda, and two opposite and identical wings, housing six rooms each, decorated with frescoes by Cherubino Alberti.
 With the death of cardinal Visconti, in 1608, the works were interrupted, and the villa was cheaply sold, to cardinal Mario Mattei.
 Cardinal Mattei also acquired the St. Michael Archangel Chapel and the ‘House of the Baronio’.

-An Italian style garden – not big, but very elegant – with a water theatre, was created.
+An Italian-style garden – not big, but very elegant – with a water theatre, was created.
 Baron Piccolomini sold the estate, in 1840, to Franco de Mehlen, secretary of the Bavarian delegation in Rome, who again, sold it to Elisabetta Borghese-Aldobrandini, wife of Filippo Massimo Lancelloti.
-From then on, the villa took, and kept, the name of ‘Villa Lancellotti’; it was enriched with sculptures, taken from the archaeological diggings of the Tusculum, pictorial decorations and carvings.
-In 1872, the princess also bought the villa ‘Ruffinella’ connecting it to villa Lancellotti by means of pathways, a bridge and a portal, dedicated to her husband, prince Lancellotti.
+From then on, the villa took, and kept, the name of ‘Villa Lancellotti’; it was enriched with sculptures, taken from the archaeological diggings of the Tusculum, pictorial decorations, and carvings.
+In 1872, the princess also bought the villa ‘Ruffinella’ connecting it to villa Lancellotti by means of pathways, a bridge, and a portal, dedicated to her husband, prince Lancellotti.